Last Updated March 29, 2023

 All of these towns have something special to offer and are close to many fun things to do.
 Whether you enjoy going to the theme parks, exploring nature, relaxing at the beach, shopping, dining, fishing or just living that boat life.
 It’s definitely possible for most people to be able to find a balance between price and proximity so they can live a high quality of life in Florida.

-** Home prices as of December 2020 but can fluctuate regularly so we cannot make any guarantee to current prices.
+** Home prices as of March 2023 but can fluctuate regularly so we cannot make any guarantee to current prices.
 For more details, you can review our source which is www.rockethomes.com.